Pre Exposure Prophylaxis (PrEP)

 This is a whole new approach to HIV prevention, as HIV transmission could be substantially reduced if HIV negative persons most at risk of acquiring HIV are offered PrEP to prevent becoming HIV positive.
 PrEP is therefore a further prevention strategy for people undertaking high risk behaviour to use in combination with already existing prevention strategies and provides another option for a HIV negative person to protect themselves.
 However, the most important thing to remember about PrEP is adherence; PrEP will not work as well if you don’t take it as prescribed.

 How does PrEP work?

 It works by having an impact on the virus’ ability to establish itself in the body, and therefore greatly lowers the possibility of a HIV negative person becoming HIV positive.
 3 major research trials have recently shown that PrEP is 86% effective at preventing HIV, but continued research over the past 5 years strongly indicates that PrEP is nearly 100% effective is taken daily.

 What’s the difference between PEP and PrEP?

 PEP is a HIV treatment taken within 72 hours after exposure to HIV to prevent it from establishing itself in the body, whereas PrEP is a HIV treatment taken before and after exposure.

 PrEP highlights the really exciting advances made in HIV prevention because for the first time ever, a HIV negative person now has a biomedical treatment option to prevent transmission and feel more comfortable taking control of their own health.

 Is PrEP available in Australia?

 In May 2016, the Therapeutic Goods Administration (TGA) has registered the drug Truvada for PrEP in Australia, now indicated for the sexual prevention of HIV among HIV-negative people (as well as part of HIV treatment among HIV-positive people).
 In a historic decision, Truvada has recently been recommended be listed at a subsidised co-payment through Australia’s Pharmaceutical Benefits Scheme (PBS).
-The date for actual access through the PBS (as known as the listing date) is yet to be announced.
+On 1 April 2018 TDF-FTC (brand name Truvada) became available on the PBS for HIV pre-exposure prophylaxis (PrEP).